Debunking Common Myths About HIV

 REALITY: Some people can live with HIV for more than 10 years without showing signs or symptoms.
 No matter what people say, there's no way to know whether someone is (or isn't) living with HIV just by looking at them.

 REALITY: Even though the likelihood of contracting HIV through oral sex is low, transmission can still occur.
-The chances are even greater if there are cuts or ulcers in the mouth or on the gums, which may appear after brushing, flossing, or any other activity that may cause irritation.
-Consider using one or more prevention strategies—such as condoms or dental dams—to reduce the likelihood of transmitting HIV and other STIs.
+The chances are even greater if there are cuts or ulcers in the mouth or on the gums, which may appear after brushing or flossing.

 Myths about HIV testing and treatment